hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 IMap<String, User> userCache = jet.getMap("users");
 ```

-Jet is integrated with these data structures and also internally makes
+Jet integrates with these data structures typically as a source or sink,
+for an example have a look at the [IMap source and sink](sources-sinks#imap)
+or as part of a [join](stateless-transforms#mapUsingIMap).
+Jet also
-use of them as part of the job execution engine.
-For example, to store
+internally makes use of them as part of the job execution engine, for
-job state and metadata, among other things.
+example, to store job state and metadata, or to generate a unique ID per
+job.

 ## IMap